 WHAT IS THE SEATTLE CLEMENCY PROJECT?

-We are an organization committed to giving second chances to individuals involved with the criminal justice system.
-Partnering with various pro bono lawyers in Washington, we focus on using Clemency as a means of helping reformed individuals whose sentences no longer fit who they are today and would benefit society if released.
+Seattle Clemency Project is committed to giving second chances to individuals involved with the criminal justice system.
+Partnering with various pro bono lawyers in Washington, we are the only non-profit organization in Washington focusing on using Clemency as a means of helping reformed individuals we believe would make positive impacts in our community if released.

 OUR MISSION & VISION